ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 ----------------------------------

-The Protobuf definition of the service is language agnostic, so the repository containing the protobuf files can be created within the top-level Ansys GitHub organization.
-Every update of the protobuf files will go through a standard pull request process.
-Language specific packages are generated for each merge or on a regular cadence.
+The Protobuf definition of the service is language agnostic, so the repository containing the Protobuf files can be created within the top-level Ansys GitHub organization.
+Every update of the Protobuf files follows a standard pull request process as a sanity-check for API definition accuracy.
+Language specific packages can be generated for each merge or on a set cadence.

 Managing proto definitions for Python clients
 ---------------------------------------------